OneDrive/onedrive-api-docs/auth/msa_oauth.md

 After you've completed these steps, a client ID and client secret are created for your app.
 Choose **App Settings** to view the values associated with your app.

-**Important** Treat the values of client ID and client secret the same as you would a user's password.
-They represent the keys to your application and, if made available, can be used to impersonate your application.
+**Important** Treat the value of client secret the same as you would a user's password.
+The secret represents the key to your application and, if made available, can be used to impersonate your application.

 On the **API Settings** page, configure details about your application.
 For example, is your application a mobile, desktop, or web application?